 - BrightRoll Exchange

-Creatives are reviewed by Display & Video 360's creative review team and by any external inventory sources that review creatives.
+Creatives are reviewed by Display & Video 360's creative review team and by other ad exchanges that have their own review process.
 At a minimum, each creative is checked for:

 - Fourth-party calls

 - Technology declarations

 - Restricted categories

 Changes that don't restart creative review

 - Open an advertiser, then click Creatives in the left menu.

 - Find the "Display & Video 360 status" column.
 If the status is "Pending, servable" or "Approved, servable", creative and landing page review is complete and the creative can serve on Ad Manager and all exchanges that don't have their own review process.

 - If your creative is assigned to a line item that's bidding on an exchange with its own creative review process, check the "Exchange status" column.
 This status reports which exchanges have approved or rejected the creative.
 If your creative isn't assigned to a line item that targets an exchange, the status will always be pending for that exchange.

 - To get more detail about each status, hover your mouse over it.
 For more information, click See details.
 This will open the creative's details page and take you to the audit information panel.